 According to a survey conducted by 99 Firms, more than 40% of consumers use a mobile application for checking their email.
-This enforces the importance that one must give to mobile friendliness while creating a signature.
+This enforces the importance that one must give to mobile friendliness while creating a signature block.

 You can also have a look at Creating a Professional Email Signature – Dont’s

 Email signatures although small, are an important part of the email.
-They play a vital part in building a brand identity as well as professional identity.
-It helps in showcasing your brand visually without any marketing spend.
+They play a vital part in building a brand identity as well as a professional identity.
+It helps in showcasing your brand visually without any marketing spending.

 A final piece of advice is to maintain balance.
 When designing your email signature, it is important to keep things simple.
 Simple is beautiful when it comes to email signatures.